Freight Forwarder vs Third-Party Logistics (3PL)

 What is Third-Party Logistics (3PL)?

 A third-party logistics provider offers a broader, more integrated outsourcing model.
 Rather than simply booking a carrier, a 3PL warehouses your stock, manages inventory levels, picks and packs orders, arranges outbound delivery, and handles returns — often through a proprietary technology platform that integrates directly with your e-commerce store or ERP system.
-Many 3PLs also offer value-added services such as kitting, labelling, and quality inspection.
+Many 3PLs also offer value-added services such as kitting, labelling, quality inspection, and gift wrapping for seasonal campaigns.
 Because a 3PL sits inside your supply chain rather than alongside it, the relationship tends to be longer-term and more collaborative.
 UK retailers and direct-to-consumer brands frequently partner with 3PLs to avoid the capital expenditure of leasing warehouse space, hiring fulfilment staff, and managing carrier contracts independently.
-The trade-off is a deeper dependency on a single provider, making due diligence on financial stability, SLA performance, and technology capability especially important.
+The trade-off is a deeper dependency on a single provider, making due diligence on financial stability, SLA performance, technology capability, and business continuity planning especially important.

 FactorFreight ForwarderThird-Party Logistics (3PL)